The Exit-Ready Build: Make Your Business Run Without You for $140K+ Operators

 Remove yourself from daily client calls completely

 Most founders try to hire a “COO” or “operations lead” first, then transfer decisions.
-Fails because:
+It fails because:

 No decision boundaries defined (COO asks for approval on everything)